notifi-network/notifi-network.github.io/docs/quickstart.md

 you navigate to [http://localhost:3000/](http://localhost:3000/).
 Clicking **Edit** on the card will let you update your email, phone number, and Telegram ID.
-After updating the fields, you will need to verify that your contact information is correct by clicking the link sent to you.
+After updating the fields, you will need to verify that your contact information is correct by clicking the link sent to you via email or SMS.

 <img
   src={require('/img/quickstart/1.png').default}